Nurman01/ai-model-marketplace/README.md

 Purchases: Manages the transfer of ownership and payment between users.
 Ratings: Allows users to leave ratings for the models they've purchased.
 Withdrawal of Funds: Enables sellers to withdraw their earnings directly from the smart contract.
+I hope you are doing well.
+I wanted to sincerely apologize for submitting my project after the deadline.
+I faced some unforeseen circumstances that delayed my work.
+However, I invested significant time and effort into this project to ensure its quality. when evaluating, please check and grade with your right eye)